All Articles

 Success and Expansion

 This year alone has been phenomenal as more people hear about the service.
 Recently, the electrical retailer Currys launched WelcoMe in 40 of its stores across the West Midlands and now London.
-The service is being trialed across 20 London Currys stores until the end of August, with the electrical giant keen to see if the service will be of interest to their disabled consumers.
+The service is being trialled across 20 London Currys stores until the end of August, with the electrical giant keen to see if the service will be of interest to their disabled consumers.

 Empowering Disabled Consumers

 Key to this service is the ability for the disabled person to take control of an interaction and let staff know how best to help them.
 The team at Currys loves it as it helps staff be even better versions of themselves and allows them time to study both best practices and the accessibility features of the technology and white goods they sell.
 The service is free to use, with the venue paying a subscription to be listed on the platform.
 On indicating an intention to visit, staff receive any information the disabled visitor wishes to share and are also provided videos with further information, such as sighted guide information, first aid, or general awareness.
-The service also includes a picture enabling staff to recognize the visitor, meaning that any disclosure is completely discreet and uninvasive.
+The service also includes a picture enabling staff to recognize the visitor, meaning that any disclosure is completely discreet and non-invasive.

 Feedback and Future Plans